eflumerf/styleguide/dune-daq-cppguide.md

 methods on objects with no other states that affect which public methods may be called (semi-constructed objects of this form are particularly hard to work with correctly).

+### Doing Work in Constructors [DUNE VERSION]

+-Don't call any of a class's virtual functions in its constructor

+-If an error occurs that will prevent the class from being constructed, have it throw an exception.
+As its destructor won't execute in this scenario, make sure you clean up any resources the constructor allocated before throwing.

+-Initialize a class's member in the constructor's member initialization list rather than assign to it in the constructor's body.
+An exception to this might be if the member class's default constructor is much faster than its other constructors/assignment operator, but it's not guaranteed that it'll even need to be assigned to.

 ### Implicit Conversions